lucavg/Obsidian-Vault/Locations/Wandering Emporium/Wandering Emporium.md

 [[Blophog]] is a bearded devil with only one chin tentacle.
 He sells an abundance of wonderful things that are thoroughly suspect.

-#### Dangerous Knowledge

-[Tilin Ferik](https://dgbg.obsidianportal.com/characters/tilin-ferik), a former scientist, carries one of the widest assortment of rare books in the multiverse (he doesn’t have as large a selection as some, but he specializes in legitimately rare and unusual books).
-He has only a few books out in the store itself, but keeps a “back room” where he can go and get valuable works.

 #### The Distinguished Traveler

 [Tavokiin](https://dgbg.obsidianportal.com/characters/tavokiin), an older, tired githyanki knight, runs a shop in which there are various supplies needed for travel.
 Rope, tents, climbing gear, tinker’s tools, etc. are available here, although there are no travel rations (“Visit the Infernal Rapture.
 They can pack you a delightful picnic meal at your convenience!”)